iwirsing/module-13-E-Commerce-Back-End/README.md

 ## Installation

-1. Download the folder to the local computer.
+1. Download the folder to the local computer and unzip it.
 2. Open the folder in the terminal.
+Open it in VS code using code .
-3. Create a .env file to access one's local mysql database.
+3. In the VS code, create a .env file to access one's local mysql database.
 The format is:
 ```
 DB_NAME='ecommerce_db'
 DB_PASSWORD='<your password here>'
 DB_USER='root'
 ```
-3. Run `npm i` to install the dependencies.
+3. Go back to terminal and run `npm i` to install the dependencies.
 4. Seed the database using `npm run seed` .
 4. Finally run `node server.js` or `npm run start` to to run the program in the terminal.